Image 1 of 6

 Produces large, creamy white flowers on mature plants

-Flowers open at night and attract bats and pollinators
+Flowers open at night, attracting bats and other pollinators

 Common Names: Cardón Cactus, Giant Cardon